shun-li-casia/robotics_sdk_tda4vm/ros1/nodes/ti_sde/README.md

 ## How to Run the Application in ROS 2

 ### Run the Stereo Demo
-**[J7]** For setting up the ROS2 environment on J7 host, please follow "4.1.
-Set Up Docker Environment on PC" in [Setting Up Robotics SDK Environment](../../docker/README.md).
+**[J7]** For setting up the ROS2 environment on J7 host, please follow [Setting Up Robotics SDK Environment](../../../docker/README.md).
 To launch `ti_sde` node with playing back a ROSBAG file, run the following inside the Docker container on J7 target:
 ```
 ros2 launch ti_sde bag_sde_launch.py
 ```